 Accessibility at Auvik

-Statement of commitment
+Statement of Commitment

 Auvik Networks Inc. (“Auvik”) is committed to treating people in a way that maintains their dignity and independence, and meeting their accessibility needs by creating an inclusive and accessible work environment.
-We will do so by removing and preventing barriers to meeting the needs of our customers, job applicants, visitors, employees, and other stakeholders aligned with the requirements under the Accessibility for Ontarians with Disabilities Act and the Accessibility for Manitobans Act.
+We will do so by removing and preventing barriers to meet the needs of our customers, job applicants, visitors, employees and other stakeholders aligned with the requirements under the applicable provincial legislation.

 All goods and services provided by Auvik will follow the principles of dignity, independence, integration, and equal opportunity.